Top Ab Training Mistakes

 Ab Training Pitfalls to Avoid

 Want a flatter stomach and more toned abs?
 If you answered “yes,” don’t fall for all the fancy workout gizmos, latest DVDs and fad diets.
-There are many pitfalls to avoid on the way to getting a six pack, but you can avoid them by following these tips.
+The truth about abs is that there are many pitfalls to avoid on the way to getting a six pack, but you can avoid them by following these tips.
+So, do ab workouts reduce belly fat?
+Yes–if you do the right ones.

 Don’t Over Crunch!

-Crunches have long been the go-to ab exercise, and they can give your core a good workout, but there are many more effective ways to tone your abs.
-When you do crunches, you are mainly working only your rectus abdominus muscles.
+Crunches have long been the go-to ab exercise, and they can give your core a good workout, but the truth about abs is that there are many more effective ways to tone them.
+Certain popular exercises to flatten the stomach, like crunches, mainly just work on your rectus abdominus muscles.
 To work your whole core, grab your fitness gloves or workout grips

 and fight belly bulge with plank work, ballerina twists and other moves.